When it comes to your finances, there are a lot of different numbers that you may be focused on.

 All of these numbers are critically important for understanding your overall financial health.
 But there’s one number in particular that can determine just how successful you are with building your assets for the future: your net worth.

 What Is Net Worth?

-Sit down and take a few minutes to calculate the number.
-Are you pleasantly surprised by the number or did you expect it your net worth to be higher?
+Sit down, and take a few minutes to calculate the number.
+Are you pleasantly surprised by the number, or did you expect your net worth to be higher?
 If so, don’t fear!
 There are a few things that you can do to increase your net worth, starting today.

 1. Review Your Liabilities

 Take a detailed look at your liabilities.
 This should be an easy number to figure out as it’s simply how much debt you owe each month and in what form, such as your mortgage, credit card debt, and loan payment.
 Are there liabilities that you can eliminate or reduce?
 Reducing your debt is a big step in helping your net worth number increase.

 2. Review Your Assets